GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 	RAM_DisiredTile = $7FED80

-GHB made a javascript HTML file that auto-calculates the needed information without having to re-calculate for every tile manually.
-This is useful for debugging and when creating an ASM file using the OW+ patch that doesn't use the function like most ASM resources that write to the status bar (!Define = $7FA000, instead of 2 defines for each X and Y axis (!Define_X = $01, !Define_Y = $03)).
+GHB made a javascript HTML file that auto-calculates the needed information as a table without having to re-calculate for every tile manually.
+This is useful for debugging and when creating an ASM file using the OW+ patch that doesn't use the function like most
+ASM resources that write to the status bar
+(!Define = $7FA000, instead of 2 defines for each X and Y axis (!Define_X = $01, !Define_Y = $03)).

 Fortunately, I have added a function which does the calculations for your including getting the correct RAM